mvdmaas/flap/README.md

 4. *Solution is found on branch 'exercise-3-solution'*

 ### Exercise 4
-> The game is now playable, but actually scoring point is what it's all about.
+> The game is now playable, but actually scoring points is what it's all about.
 Update the score everytime you pass another pipe.

 1. Checkout branch 'exercise-4'
 2. Find a mechanism to keep track of the score